atahabaki/windows11lite/README.md

 ### Remove Capabilities

+If you are using Text to speech, OCR, or Speech features, you may want to skip this part.

 ```powershell
 Get-WindowsCapability -Path .\M | Where-Object { $_.State -ne "NotPresent" -and $_.Name -clike "Language.Handwriting*" } | foreach { Remove-WindowsCapability -Path .\M -Name $_.Name }
 Get-WindowsCapability -Path .\M | Where-Object { $_.State -ne "NotPresent" -and $_.Name -clike "Language.OCR*" } | foreach { Remove-WindowsCapability -Path .\M -Name $_.Name }